cloudflare/wrangler-action/README.md

 ### Using the `deployment-url` Output Variable

-If you are executing a Wrangler command that results in either a workers or pages deployment, you can utilize the `deployment-url` output variable to get the URL of the deployment.
+If you are executing a Wrangler command that results in either a Workers or Pages deployment, you can utilize the `deployment-url` output variable to get the URL of the deployment.
 For example, if you want to print the deployment URL after deploying your application, you can do the following:

 ```yaml
 - name: Deploy